Sunday, June 23, 2019

 A Precarious Start for the Champions

-The final, played under overcast skies at Lord’s, began with England captain Mike Brearley opting to field first.
-The decision was a calculated gamble, influenced by the conditions that promised assistance to his depleted bowling attack.
-The absence of Bob Willis, sidelined due to injury, forced England to rely on Phil Edmonds, a left-arm orthodox bowler, and part-timers Geoffrey Boycott, Graham Gooch, and Wayne Larkins to fill the fifth bowler’s quota.
+The final, set against the brooding backdrop of overcast skies at Lord’s, unfolded with England’s captain, Mike Brearley, opting to field first—an audacious yet calculated gamble.
+His decision, borne from a keen understanding of the conditions, was designed to extract maximum benefit from a bowler’s paradise, offering swing and seam to a depleted attack.
+The absence of the injured Bob Willis left a noticeable void, compelling England to lean on the spin of Phil Edmonds, a left-arm orthodox bowler, and the part-time contributions of Geoffrey Boycott, Graham Gooch, and Wayne Larkins to cover the fifth bowler's quota.

 The Richards-King Renaissance